 Simple Trust – untroubled, unthinking, taken for granted.
 Fragile.
 Like the trust young children have for their parents.
 When such trust is betrayed, it cannot be restored.
 This is the way many of us have learned to think of or approach trust, as something fragile that cannot be restored once it has been “broken.”

 Blind Trust – the Refusal to even consider any evidence or argument that one should not be so trusting, or that one should qualify one’s trust.
 This type of unconditional trust often betrays gullibility or one’s lack of self-conception or resolute values.
 The sort of trust demanded by cult leaders, some corporate bosses and some political leaders.

 Authentic Trust – conditional, focused, qualified, and limited, authentic trust does not necessitate the exclusion of distrust.
 To the contrary, it embraces the possibilities of distrust and betrayal as an essential part of trust.
 It is a stance of committed openness rather than a mere lack of discrimination.
 To trust someone is not to say anything goes, but rather to keep open one’s responses, expectations, and willingness to negotiate.

-How could you begin shifting the way you think about and practice trust?
+What type of trust resonates most with you?
+How might you begin shifting the way you think about and practice trust?